triSYCL/sycl/sycl/doc/GettingStartedXilinxFPGA.md

 > you might want to avoid 1 reboot by loading them explicitly with:
 >
 > ```bash
-> sudo modprobe xocl
-> sudo modprobe xclmgmt
+> sudo modprobe --all xocl xclmgmt
 > ```

 > :warning: for some reason Ubuntu 21.04 ships an old version of XRT